 Timothy Lake is approximately 8 kms long of fun.

 FISHING: Timothy Lake has loads of fish.
-We've seen many campers pull out loads of fish.
+We've seen many campers limit out throughout their vacations.
 Nothing taste so fine as fresh Kokanee on the grill.
 It doesn't hurt that dinner is served on the deck, of the lakefront log cabin you rented.

 SKIING: So skiing is your thing?
 Many campers have learned how to water ski on Timothy Lake, yours truly included.
 I remember it clearly, a young boy, maybe 12 or 13.
 Me and my best friend took turns learning how to ski.
 I think our Dads loved the guy time and us boys loved the Dad time.